yesodweb/yesod-cookbook/Detailed-change-list.md

 __Persistent__

+* Fields are now strict by default.
+To get lazy fields, add a ~ at the beginning of the field name.
 * Remove the Join modules (you should use esqueleto instead)
 * Refactored module hierarchy
 * Renamed SqlPersist to SqlPersistT (former is kept as a deprecated synonym)
+* Split up PersistField typeclass into PersistField and PersistFieldSql, the latter having the sqlType method.
+* Much of the typeclass setup has been refactored to avoid the need passing undefined in the internals.
+No user-facing change should be involved here.

 # 2013-02-18